-Princess Margaret Secondary High School is a candidate school* for the MYP.
-This school is pursuing authorization as an IB World School.
+Princess Margaret Secondary High School is an International Baccalaureate school for the Middle Years Program.
 IB World Schools share a common philosophy- a commitment to high-quality, challenging, international education- that we believe is important for our students. * Only schools authorized by the IB Organization can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme (DP), or the Career-related Programme (CP).
 Candidate status gives no guarantee that authorization will be granted.

 PRINCESS MARGARET MISSION STATEMENT